 Bullied, questioned, and insulted by the police, Hannah answered their questions, unwavering about her newfound Christian faith.
 With nowhere else to turn since her husband was away, she called Pastor H. who came to the station and took full responsibility for the Christian materials and underwent interrogation.

-While persevering and waiting for God to move, Pastor H. took Hannah and her family into his home and they all stayed in touch with Tarana and other staff members at Global Heart Ministries.
-Knowing that local police often plant drugs, or other paraphernalia in jacket pockets of the innocent, Tarana assured these brothers and sisters that the Church was praying and would do everything possible to help.
+While persevering and waiting for God to move, Pastor H. took Hannah and her family into his home and they all stayed in touch with staff members at Global Heart Ministries.
+Knowing that local police often plant drugs, or other paraphernalia in jacket pockets of the innocent, they assured these brothers and sisters that the Church was praying and would do everything possible to help.

 When Pastor H. went back to the police department to pick up his Bible and other materials, the police unexpectedly asked him to explain the difference between Muslims and Christians.
 Answering with the words of Jesus, Pastor H. quoted John 14:6, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”
 He continued to share the whole gospel and that Azerbaijani Christians love, respect, and pray for their government.
 He also conveyed that brothers and sisters in Christ in other countries, including America, had been praying and encouraging them during this extremely difficult time.
 Intrigued, the Chief of Police asked about the people who were concerned enough to help them.
-Pastor H. told them about Tarana and Narmin who host the TV show “Sweet Conversations,” and how the people at Global Heart Ministries have loved and encouraged them more than they ever experienced before.
+Pastor H. told them about the digital media available through Global Heart and how the Global Heart staff have loved and encouraged them more than they ever experienced before.
 Not only did the police return Pastor H.’s resources, but the Chief of Police respectfully escorted him to the door to say goodbye.

 Praise God for making the seemingly impossible, possible.
 GHM is able to give hope to Pastors and other believers under persecution through prayer and financial partners like you.
 Please pray that God would raise up more Pastors like Pastor H. to reach people in one of the darkest regions of the world with the Gospel of Jesus Christ.